 Your computer’s built-in antivirus software is no match against today’s Internet threats.
 Here’s why you should replace it with something stronger.
 Windows and Mac computers both have default antivirus programs, Windows Defender and Apple’s XProtect.
 (If you haven’t noticed XProtect running on your Mac, that’s because it runs silently in the background as part of … Continue reading You Need Better Antivirus Than Your Computer’s Built-In Software

 If there's one thing you do for your own computer safety, please, use strong, unique passwords!
 Doing so decreases your chances of suffering virus infection, account hijacking, identity theft, and even financial fraud.
-People continually re-use passwords, or create weak passwords, or don't change the default passwords on important devices like routers and smart home gadgets. … Continue reading How To Create Strong Passwords (2020 Edition)
+People continually re-use passwords, or create weak passwords, or don't change the default passwords on important devices like routers and smart home gadgets. … Continue reading The Essential Guide to Strong Passwords (2021 Edition)

 How do you know if a web site is safe?
 Do you look for the lock icon?
 Would it surprise you to learn that isn’t enough?
 Consumers have long been taught to look for the lock icon or “https” in the address bar to determine whether or not a site is secure.
 Years ago, when … Continue reading “Secure” Web Sites Aren’t Always Secure